Cheddar Cheese Stuffed Crescent Rolls

 - 1 pkg refrigerated crescent roll dough 4 or 8 rolls, depending how many you are serving

 - sliced sharp cheddar cheese half a slice per roll (~½ oz)

 - Old Bay seasoning

-- Heat oven to 400F.
+- Heat oven to 350°F.

-- Unroll crescent dough and separate into triangles.
-Sprinkle each with Old Bay.
+- Unroll the crescent dough and separate into triangles.
 At the larger end, put cheese, breaking up the cheese into a couple pieces to fit better.
-Roll up the dough around the cheese to form the crescent.
-Sprinkle tops with more Old Bay.
-Bake until dough is puffed and toasty (~12 minutes).
+Sprinkle with Old Bay.

 Calorie count is purely an estimate calculated using an online application to serve as a guide and not to be taken as accurate nutritional information.
 Percent Daily Values are based on a 2,000 calorie diet.